nonplayer/hammercrawl/hc_complete_rules.md

 When you attain the next level, the following things happen, in order:

 1. Your XP total resets to Zero.
-Any accrued XP over the amount needed to level up is erased, but 1% (round down) of that remaining amount is set aside in a special "discretionary fund" for the sole purpose of potential XP-only expenditures (to be implemented in a later system update).
+Any accrued XP over the amount needed to level up is erased.
 2. Your level increases by 1, to a maximum of 15.
 3. You gain an additional Hit Die based on your class.
 4. Reroll ALL of your Hit Dice, and apply your CON Mod to the total.
 The total becomes your new maximum Hit Points.
 If the total is less than your previous HP total, your new HP total is instead equal to the previous amount +1.